 Depersonalisation has accelerated dramatically in recent years.
 Advances in Artificial Intelligence is making it much easier, more efficient and cheaper for companies (employers) to invest in algorithms, rather than people to perform various tasks.
 One can understand the capitalistic rationale behind this shift, but completely fail to grasp the client service and support strategy offered… as frustration mounts when the computer “force” people to use words, think and functions in terms that technology “understands“.
 Things such as “Do you want to talk about Broadband for your office?
 If yes, say ‘yes’ or press 1 for…, 2 for…, …etc.

 The sheer volume of available information can overwhelm us and create a feeling of saturation (a key instigator of future shock).
-While the volume of useful information is growing, the ‘ ’ is also getting progressively worse, requiring intense effort to find information that actually matters.
+While the volume of useful information is growing, the ‘signal to noise ratio’ is also getting progressively worse, requiring intense effort to find information that actually matters.
 We know more and more about less and less.
 Paradoxically, this fosters an addiction to technology, as most people slavishly seek the next piece of often useless information, in the vain hope that it might change things.

 This is referred to as drowning in a ‘digital information lake’, which is a repository of vast amounts of data and – sadly – this lake is also submerging much around it.
 Including the many individuals who are wired in to their devices, constantly seeking answers to vaguely defined questions (i.e. answers to problems and/or issues experienced) hoping to get an answer to persisting uncertainty, confusion and feeling helpless.